MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 ::: zone-end

-The caching policy allows you to prioritize which data should be cached.
-You can differentiate between *hot data cache* and *cold data cache*.
+The caching policy allows you to choose which data should be cached.
+You can differentiate between *hot data cache* and *cold data cache* by setting a caching policy on hot data.
 Hot data is kept in local SSD storage for faster query performance, while cold data is stored in reliable storage, which is cheaper but slower to access.

 The cache uses 95% of the local SSD disk for hot data.
 If there isn't enough space, the most recent data is preferentially kept in the cache.
 The remaining 5% is used for data that isn't categorized as hot.
 This design ensures that queries loading lots of cold data won't evict hot data from the cache.